Lightning-AI/lightning-Habana/docs/source/advanced.rst

 DeepSpeed inference on HPU
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 HPUDeepSpeedStrategy can be used for inference with Deepspeed on HPU.
-Examples of inference with HPUDeepSpeedStrategy are shown below.
+For more information, refer to `Inference Using DeepSpeed <https://docs.habana.ai/en/latest/PyTorch/DeepSpeed/Inference_Using_DeepSpeed.html>`__.

+There are  different ways to initialize inference

-Using arguments
+1. Using arguments
-""""""""""""""""
+""""""""""""""""""

 .. code-block:: python